zzzprojects/learn-orm/tutorials/flee/supported-operators.md

 # Supported Operators

 In a programming language, operators are special symbols such as `+`, `-`, `*`, etc., that perform some action on operands.
-The **Flee** library manages a large set of C# operators and it also respects the C# precedence rules of operators.
+The **Flee** library manages a large set of C# operators, and it also respects the C# precedence rules of operators.

  - Operators allow the processing of primitive data types, and objects.
  - They take as an input one or more operands and return some value as a result.

-For example, operators are the signs for adding, subtracting, multiplication, and division like `+`, `-`, `*`, `/`, and the operations they perform on the integers and the real numbers.
+For example, operators are the signs for adding, subtracting, multiplication, and division like `+`, `-`, `*`, `/`, and their operations on the integers and the real numbers.

 ## Types